F5Networks/k8s-bigip-ctlr/docs/config_examples/NodePortLocal/README.md

      --pool-member-type=nodeportlocal
 ```

-* All Services used should be annotated with nodeportlocal.antrea.io/enabled: "true" for slecting pods for NodePortLocal.
+* All Services used should be annotated with ``nodeportlocal.antrea.io/enabled: "true"`` for selecting pods for NodePortLocal.
 ```
 apiVersion: v1
 kind: Service